liijunwei/demo-rails-app/README.md

 # README

-This is an blog for learning rails.
+This is a demo blog app for learning rails.